BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 ## Transcript

 (transcripts are auto-generated, so please excuse the brevity) **Bill Raymond:** Hi, this is Bill Raymond.
 Today, I'm excited to have some podcasts guests here that talk about artificial intelligence or AI.They will be talking about how to successfully deliver AI projects, but I will also be on their podcast to share some of the ideas that I have for successfully managing AI projects.
 So I figured why not start this podcast with AI generated content?
 So here we go.

 **AI Generated Content:** In a world where technology advances at lightning speed, two powerful podcasts join forces to bring you the ultimate guide to success.
 From the Agile in Action with Bill Raymond Podcast learn how to improve the value your team delivers to customers using cutting edge agile techniques.
 And from the AI Today Podcast discover the secrets to delivering artificial intelligence projects on time and on budget.

 **AI Generated Content:** Together the Agile in Action and AI Today Podcast will take you on a journey to the forefront of innovation and help you stay ahead of the competition.
 Don't miss this dynamic duo available now on your favorite podcast app.

-**Bill Raymond:** If you were interested in how I created this intro, go ahead and read the story on the Agilent action.com website.
+**Bill Raymond:** If you were interested in how I created this intro, go ahead and read the story on the agileinaction.com website.
 Where you find the AI today podcast interview that you're about to listen to right now.
 With that let's get started.
 Welcome to the Agile Inaction Podcast with Bill Raymond.
 Bill will explore how business disruptors are adopting agile techniques to gain a competitive advantage in this fast-paced technology driven market.
 Hi, and welcome to the podcast today.
 I'm joined by Kathleen Walch and Ron Schmelzer podcast host for the AI today podcast.
 And they're also managing partners at Cognilytica.
 Hi, Kathleen.
 Hi, Ron.

 **Kathleen Walch:** Hi.
 We're so excited to be on your podcast today.

 **Ron Schmelzer:** Hey all, it's Ron Schmelzer.
 Good to hear from you and be on your podcast as well.

 **Bill Raymond:** Yeah, really looking forward to this.
 We're actually doing a little podcast swap because we both have fairly similar topics that we talk about in terms of managing work, but from a different perspective.

 ### Strategic Planning and Delivery of AI Projects

 **Bill Raymond:** Today we're going to talk about strategic planning and delivery of AI projects.
 Before we get started, I'd love that if maybe you could introduce yourselves, maybe start with you, Kathleen.

 ### Kathleen Walch